DmitriiNazimov/vite-plugin-lazy-css-modules-inliner/README.md

     isDev?: boolean; // dev switch (sourcemaps/minify)
-    includedPathes?: string[]; // roots to include; default: [path.join(root,'src')] excludedPathes?: string[]; // paths to exclude; default: ['node_modules'] }
+    includedPathes?: string[]; // roots to include; default: [path.join(root,'src')] excludedPathes?: string[]; // paths to exclude; default: ['node_modules'] runtimeIsRtlCondition?: string; // optional JS condition evaluated at runtime to enable RTL (e.g. 'window.isRtl') }
 ```

 Defaults are applied at `configResolved` when not provided.

+## RTL support

+If `runtimeIsRtlCondition` is provided, the plugin enables RTL mode:

+- Duplicates client chunks under `rtl/` and keeps all imports relative so nested dynamic imports resolve within `rtl/`.
+- Converts inlined CSS to RTL during duplication using `rtlcss` lib.
+- Appends `.rtl` to lazy CSS ids to avoid collisions.
+- Filters `__vitePreload` deps at runtime so only the appropriate (LTR/RTL) JS and CSS are requested.

 ## Diagnostics